martyncisneros/beautiful-jekyll/_posts/2017-05-18-competitive-balance-across-professional-sports.md

 > Score of 1 means perfect linear relationship

-> Score of say 0.7 means strong linear relationship
+> Score of 0.7 means strong linear relationship

-> Score of 0.5 means a moderate linear relationship
+> Score of 0.5 means moderate linear relationship

-> Score of 0.3 means a a weak liner relationship
+> Score of 0.3 means weak linear relationship

 > Score of 0 means no relationship